balenair/balenair/docs/05-case-printing-and-assembly.md

 The `pi_ring` holds the Raspberry Pi 3A+ or Zero 2 W in place.

 ### Pi 3A+
-Use four #2-56 pan head screws 5/16" long to mount the Pi in the provided holes and secure with nuts as ahown below.
-Make sure the micro USB port lines up with the holeon the side of the pi ring.
+Use four #2-56 pan head screws 5/16" long to mount the Pi in the provided holes and secure with nuts oriented as ahown below.
+Make sure the micro USB port lines up with the hole on the side of the pi ring.

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/new-docs/docs/images/pi-ring-3a.png)